Home - Electrical equipment

 Payback: from 6 months

-It is no secret that the greatest profit is brought by business ideas based on the production of in-demand, and even better - irreplaceable products.
-It is to this type of goods that workwear should be attributed.
+It is no secret that the greatest profits come from business ideas based on the production of in-demand, and even better, irreplaceable products.
+This type of product includes workwear.
 There are many industries where its use is mandatory.
 For example, medicine, construction, catering, mining.
 At the same time, such products cannot be found in a regular store.
-It is often made to order.
+Often it is made to order.

 Business concept

-This type of business involves tailoring special clothing for individual orders and for sale through retail stores.
-It is necessary to provide a wide range of products to meet the demands of different customers Special clothing is easy to make.
-As a rule, these are trousers, skirts, overalls, vests and other elements of simple cut made of practical fabric that is resistant to dirt.
-At the initial stage of activity, you can focus on the production of the simplest models, such as robes, aprons, mittens, gradually expanding and complicating the list of goods.
+This type of business involves sewing special clothing according to individual orders and for sale through retail stores.
+It is necessary to provide a wide range to satisfy the needs of different customers.
+Special clothing is easy to make.
+As a rule, these are trousers, skirts, overalls, vests and other elements of a simple cut made of practical fabric that is resistant to stains.
+At the initial stage of activity, you can focus on producing the most simple models, such as robes, aprons, mittens, gradually expanding and complicating the list of products.

-Receiving orders is possible both directly from customers and through specialized retail outlets in which the products will be sold.
-It is assumed that the bulk of customers will be enterprises that purchase overalls for workers.
+Receiving orders is possible both directly from clients and through specialized retail outlets, in which the products will be sold.
+It is assumed that the bulk of customers will be enterprises purchasing workwear for workers.

-Searching for a work space will be a must in the process of implementing a business idea.
+An obligatory step in the process of implementing a business idea will be the search for work space.
 It is possible to work from home, but this is inconvenient for many reasons.
-It is possible to establish more or less serious production only if we have free working areas.
-However, for a start, about 150 sq. m.
+It is possible to establish more or less serious production only if you have free working space.
+However, about 150 square meters will be enough to start. m.

 The list of production equipment is quite simple.
-You will need a cutting table, circular knife, sewing machines, overlock, iron, embroidery machine.
-The latter is not an obligatory subject, but it will allow you to embroider logos and emblems on clothes, which is also a popular service.
+You will need a cutting table, a circular knife, sewing machines, overlock, iron, embroidery machine.
+The latter is not a mandatory item, but will allow you to embroider logos and emblems on clothes, which is also a popular service.

-In addition to the premises and equipment, it is necessary to hire personnel to launch the workshop.
-Even with the skills of tailoring, a business owner alone is unlikely to cope with orders.
-Overalls are purchased, as a rule, albeit small, but still in bulk.
-However, given the simplicity of the products, very high qualifications from the workers will not be required.
-Enough basic knowledge and skills.
+In addition to the premises and equipment, it is necessary to hire personnel to run the workshop.
+Even with tailoring skills, a business owner alone is unlikely to cope with fulfilling orders.
+As a rule, workwear is purchased, albeit in small quantities, but still in bulk.
+However, given the simplicity of the products, very high qualifications from workers are not required.
+Basic knowledge and skills are enough.

-The instruction for starting a business in a short form will represent the following algorithm of actions:
+Instructions for starting a business in in brief will represent the following algorithm of actions:

-1. Analysis of the industry and market in the region where it is planned to operate.
+1. Analysis of the industry and market in the region where the activity is planned.

 2. Drawing up a business plan.